Another Word For WITH_GREAT_KNOWLEDGE

 Noun : The aggregate of past events.

-Noun : The branch of knowledge that studies the past; the assessment of notable events.
+Noun : The empirical study of past events, as distinct from literature, myth, or scripture; the assessment of notable events.

 Noun : The portion of the past that is known and recorded by this field of study, as opposed to all earlier and unknown times that preceded it (prehistory).